Are fitness trackers or smartwatches helpful for your heart?

 How do fitness trackers work?

-Most of these devices rely on a technology called plethysmography which uses LED light to detect variations in blood volume underneath the device’s sensors.
 The beat-to-beat changes represent the heart rate or pulse rate.
 Some devices can even provide a limited electrocardiogram (ECG) by recording the electrical impulses of the heart.

 Should people with heart disease use these devices?